toddbranch/ECE382/labs/lab3/index.md

 | UCSWRST| | |

 ### Communicate to the Nokia1202 display
 The following code communicates one byte to the Nokia 1202 display using its 9-bit protocol.
-Use this to draw a timing diagram of the expected behavior of LCD1202_CS_PIN, LCD1202_SCLK_PIN, LCD1202_MOSI_PINs from the begining of this subroutine to the end.
+Use this code to draw a timing diagram of the expected behavior of LCD1202_CS_PIN, LCD1202_SCLK_PIN, LCD1202_MOSI_PINs from the begining of this subroutine to the end.
 Make sure that you clearly show the relationship of the edges in the clk and data waveforms.
 ```
 ;-------------------------------------------------------------------------------
 ;	Name:		writeNokiaByte